 As Americans, we go forward, in the service of our country, by the will of God."

 Read as PDF ...
-Battle of Trenton "Independence ... confirmed by God Almighty in the Victory of General Washingotn at Trenton"
+Crossing the Delaware--Battle of Trenton "Independence ... confirmed by God Almighty in the victory of General Washington at Trenton"